delta-one/dell-xps-15-9570-debian-linux/README.md

 ### Undervolting
 [Tests have shown](https://www.notebookcheck.net/Dell-XPS-15-9570-i7-UHD-GTX-1050-Ti-Max-Q-Laptop-Review.332758.0.html#toc-performance), that the Intel® Core™ i7-8750H can be undervolted to gain up to 15% more performance under heavy workloads.
 Under Linux a tool that can undervolt Intel CPUs is [intel-undervolt](https://github.com/kitsunyan/intel-undervolt).
-My XPS seems to be running stable at -0.150V for the CPU and -0.100V for the GPU.
+My XPS seems to be running stable at -0.150V for the CPU.